kjappelbaum/structure_comp/README.md

 Alternatively, one can also use the [Kabsch algorithm](https://en.wikipedia.org/wiki/Kabsch_algorithm) for comparison of the composition duplicates.

 Moreover, a second module tries to implement comparatively cheap metrics for the assessment of database diversity.
+A third module allows to select samples for computational studies.

 ## Acknowledgment
 We build on prior work: